burwinliu-zz/city_of_clouds/README.md

 # city_of_clouds
 This will be a game that tries to save the city

-1. Zoom in on image of clouds
+1. Lightning suddenly falls and puts the city on fire
-2. Lightning suddenly falls and puts the city on fire
+2. Magic happens here
 3. Octocat comes to save the day!